Investment Strategy Part 1

 Positives of buying new

-- Buying or building new can potentially save you thousands of dollars per annum on depreciation tax write offs.
+- The investment strategy of buying or building new can potentially save you thousands of dollars per annum on depreciation tax write offs.
 This combined with potential stamp duty savings and government incentives can create less financial pressure, reduce your initial outlays and let you take advantage of capital growth.

 - Buying new will automatically entitle you to a Building and Pest Report.
 And in general your maintenance costs will be minimal in the initial years – In my experience maintenance cost with existing properties can and usually will blow out to thousands if not tens of thousands of dollars every year.

-- You can build in up and coming areas and get the benefit of capital growth.
+- You can build in up and coming areas and get the benefit of capital growth as your investment strategy.
 In some cases when buying off the plans you'll even get the benefit of capital growth before you start paying a mortgage.
 I look for areas with massive growth potential rather than those that have had growth, much like Brett's zig-zag strategy.

 - Tenants and in particular families prefer to rent and live in new properties – newer properties are likely to rent out first and for more money.